Updated: May 26, 2023

 Variations

-Filter Feedback Bar with Fast Filters
+Filter Feedback Bar with Filter Button

-Fast filters are buttons that remain visible in the filter feedback bar even when they are not currently applied to the content list below.
+Filters buttons in the filter feedback bar are buttons that remain visible even when they are not currently applied to the content list below.
 They provide users with quick access to the most frequently used filter options.
-It is up to you to define which filters should be included as fast filters – users cannot customize them within the app.
+It is up to you to define which filters should be included in the filter feedback bar – users cannot customize them within the app.

-Filter Feedback Bar Without Fast Filters
+Filter Feedback Bar without Filters Buttons

 Resources